aiidateam/AEP/999_dependency_management/readme.md

   1. If the new version is **considered compatible, but tests fail** or if there is indication of undetected incompatibilities, the DM must

       * open an issue,
-      * update the requirements, and
+      * update the installation dependencies, and
       * recommend an immediate **hotfix** release.

   Further, the DM should consider placing the affected dependency on the *problematic dependencies* watch list.